jro31/jethro-codes/_articles/projects/blocks-falling.md

 First off, adding a block to our game board.
 What does that actually mean?

-Ruining the illusion of actually playing a fun video game, it simply means that we update the `status` and `block` values of the relevant 'squares' within our game board to be `live` and the name of the block respectively.
+Ruining the illusion of actually playing a fun video game, it simply means that we update the `status` and `block` values of the relevant 'squares' within our game board to be `'live'` and the name of the block respectively.

 Inject that into my veins.